-36 Best Plants with Low Water Needs with Names & Pictures
+36 Drought-tolerant Plants with Names and Pictures

 The watering requirements for these plants is the 'soak and dry' method which involves a thorough watering followed by a period of dryness.
+They are ideal for for dry climates, water-restricted regions and eco-friendly landscaping.

-The drought tolerant plants are watered liberally until the water comes out through the drainage hole when the top half of soil has dried out completely.
+The drought-tolerant plants are watered liberally until the water comes out through the drainage hole when the top half of soil has dried out completely.

-35 Plants that Do Not Need Much Water to Thrive
+36 Plants that Do Not Need Much Water to Thrive

 1. String of Nickels Plant (Dischidia nummularia)